passchieri/Traffic_Sign_Classifier/writeup.md

 ### Data Set Summary & Exploration

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the plain python and numpy to calculate a summary statistics of the traffic signs data set:

-* The size of training set is ?
+* Number of training examples = 34799
-* The size of the validation set is ?
+* Number of validation examples = 4410
-* The size of test set is ?
-* The shape of a traffic sign image is ?
-* The number of unique classes/labels in the data set is ?
+* Number of testing examples = 12630
+* Image data shape = (32, 32, 3)
+* Number of classes = 43

+So we have a training set of almost 35000 RGB 32x32 images.

 ### Visualization of the dataset
-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

-![alt text][image1]
+The image below gives an overview of all the signs in the dataset.

+![Statistics of the data set][datastats]

+It can be observed that some signs occur much more frequent than others.
+In the HTML page of the jupyter notebook, I have also shown 10 random images per sign class.
+These images show that the quality of the images fluctuates a lot.
+Especially, many images are rather dark.
+This means it is crucial to do a proper preprocessing to normalize the image content.

 ### Design and Test the Model Architecture